Is Sweet Gum A Hardwood? (How hard is Sweetgum?)

 Generally, expensive hardwoods have ring porous structure while woods that have low market value and less in strength has a diffuse porous structure.

-Because of being hard to split, Sweet Gum is not a good option for firewood.
+Because sweetgum wood is hard to split, it is not a good option for firewood.
 Plus, your woodworking tools need to be well-sharpened to split the wood.

 Wood SpeciesHardness value